Can Old Tests Do New Tricks for Resolving SWE Issues?: Evaluation

 As the title suggests, we want to see how old tests can perform new tricks in downstream tasks such as issue reproduction and issue resolution.
 This paper shows ways to incorporate our minimized set into issue reproduction, and we observe how it can improve issue reproduction capability.
 We use the fail-to-pass~(\( F\!\!\to\!\!P \)) rate to evaluate this research question.

 \research{3}{How effectively can \approach assist in generating reproduction tests?}

-Finally, we show how our selected tests help in patch validation to improve the performance of existing issue resolution systems.
-These techniques often generate tens of patch candidates for resolving the issue.
-Patch validation is crucial for selecting a good patch in such scenarios where several samples are generated.
-Following prior research, we use the issue resolution rate as the metric to answer this question.
+Finally, we show how our selected tests help in patch validation to improve the performance of existing issue resolution systems. \approach supports issue resolution for patch validation across agentic and non-agentic approaches.
+We evaluate both categories of techniques: (1) Agentic systems~\cite{jimenez_et_al_2024, gao2025trae}, where an agent loop autonomously generates actions towards patch generation; we integrate \approach-selected regression tests to give validation feedback during that loop.
+(2)~Non-agentic systems, such as Agentless~\cite{xia_et_al_2025}, that often produce tens of candidate patches for a single issue; we leverage \approach-selected regression tests to help pick a single best patch.
+Following prior work, we adopt \emph{issue resolution rate} as the primary effectiveness metric.